syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ### Entity framework

-You need to follow the below steps to consume data from the [Entity Framework](https://blazor.syncfusion.com/documentation/common/data-binding/bind-entity-framework) in the DropDownList component.
+Follow these steps to consume data from the [Entity Framework](https://blazor.syncfusion.com/documentation/common/data-binding/bind-entity-framework) in the DropDownList component.

 #### Create DBContext class